TaxHawk® Tax Tips

 Divorce Tax AdviceIf you're the non-custodial parent and want to claim your child as a dependent, get Form 8332 signed before the divorce is finalized.

-If you're in a higher tax bracket than your ex-spouse, modifying agreements to re-characterize payments as alimony would bring tax savings that could be shared by both parties.
 Child support is nondeductible by the payer, and is not included in the taxable income of the recipient.
-Alimony is the exact opposite, the payer deducts the alimony payment, and the recipient includes the alimony as income on his or her tax return.
+An alimony recipient includes the alimony as income on his or her tax return.

 If you're legally required to pay any medical expenses for your ex-spouse, deduct the expenses as alimony instead of on Schedule A as an itemized deduction.